CIT28/Caprice-H/relating/README.md

 Automatically joins on all columns with the same name in both tables and returns one copy of those columns.
 Handy for quick exploring, but risky in production if a new same named column appears.sqlite3

+## Sets
+ Sets in SQL let us combine or compare results from multiple queries.
+`UNION` will combines results, removing duplicates.
+`INTERSECT` will only returns rows found in both results.
+`EXCEPT` always returns rows from the first query that aren’t in the second.